A time-optimal feedback control for a particular case of the game of two cars: Appendix

 In this section we give proof of Lemma \ref{lem:left_containment}.
 In order to do this we define a kinematic point.
 A kinematic point can turn instantaneously and move with velocity $v_{m}$.
 The equations governing the motion of the kinematic point are:

 The movement of the kinematic point is also referred to as simple motion in literature (see \cite{rufus} for details).
 The reachable set of such a kinematic point, denoted by $R^{k}({\bf p_{0}},\bar{t})$ at time $\bar{t}$, is a circle of radius $v_{m}\bar{t}$ located at ${\bf p_{0}}$.
 We consider two kinematic points: \begin{enumerate} \item A kinematic point located at the same position as the pursuer (Dubins vehicle) and having maximum velocity $v_{p_{m}}$.
 We refer to this kinematic point as the kinematic pursuer.
 This kinematic pursuer stays at point ${\bf p_{0}}$ for $t\in[0,\tilde{t}]$.
 It starts moving at $t=\tilde{t}$.
 Thus at time $t>\tilde{t}$ its reachable set $R_{p}^{k}({\bf p_{0}},t)$ will be a circle of radius $v_{p_{m}}(t-\tilde{t})$ with center at ${\bf p_{0}}$. \item A second kinematic point located at the same position as the evader (Dubins vehicle) and having maximum velocity $v_{e_{m}}$.
 We refer to this kinematic point as the kinematic evader.
 The kinematic evader starts moving at $t=0$.
-Thus its reachable set at time $t$, $R_{e}^{k}({\bf e_{0}},t)$, will be a circle of radius $v_{e_{m}}t$. \end{enumerate} The following result is known \cite{cockayne1975plane}: \begin{lem} The reachable set of any Dubins vehicle moving with maximum velocity $v_{_{m}}$ is contained inside the reachable set of kinematic point moving with velocity $v_{_{m}}$. \end{lem}
+Thus its reachable set at time $t$, $R_{e}^{k}({\bf e_{0}},t)$, will be a circle of radius $v_{e_{m}}t$. \end{enumerate} The following result is known \cite{cockayne1975plane}: \begin{lem} The reachable set of any Dubins vehicle moving with maximum velocity $v_{_{m}}$ is contained inside the reachable set of kinematic point moving with velocity $v_{_{m}}$. \end{lem} \begin{lem} For any initial pursuer position ${\bf p_{0}}\in\mathbb{R}^{3}$ and any initial evader position ${\bf e_{0}}\in\mathbb{R}^{3}$ and for all $\tilde{t}<\infty$ there exists $\bar{t}<\infty$ such that the reachable set of the kinematic evader $R_{e}^{k}({\bf e_{0}},\bar{t})$ is contained inside the reachable set of the kinematic pursuer $R_{p}^{k}({\bf p_{0}},\bar{t})$ starting with a delay of $\tilde{t}$. \end{lem} \begin{IEEEproof} Let the initial distance between the kinematic pursuer and the kinematic evader be $d_{pe}^{0}$.
+At time $\tilde{t}$, point $A$ is the farthest point from the pursuer in evader's reachable set and is located on a straight line joining the evader and the pursuer as shown in Figure \ref{fig:farthest_point}.
+Thus, for the lemma to hold there must exist a time $t$ s.t. the reachable set of the pursuer has radius greater than $d_{pe}^{0}+v_{e_{m}}t$ i.e. $v_{p_{m}}(t-\tilde{t})\geq d_{pe}^{0}+v_{e_{m}}t$.
+This implies that $(v_{p_{m}}-v_{e_{m}})t\geq d_{pe}^{0}+v_{p_{m}}\tilde{t}$.
+Now the right hand side of the equation is always a finite quantity and since $v_{p_{m}}>v_{e_{m}}$ there exists a time $t=\bar{t}$ such that the inequality holds. \end{IEEEproof}